dFr3sh1/Front-End-Fisheye/README.md

  Given that I must take the role of the developer and I have the right to implement what I consider necessary to make the code better structured I've decided to install SASS, and follow the SMACSS and BEM convention.

+ In this project I've learned the importance of the well defined architecture for a project.

+I've enhanced the code programming all functions upon their functionalities in several files, turning one as the backbone of the project to handle them.
+I've programmed inclusive and accessible for screen readers, all the app can be navigate it trough the keyboard.

+The syntax is standard and problems were resolved with ESLint, added to the project.